gaskil36/RealEstateNormalization/README.md

 #### The dummy data was deleted and replaced with 3 locations in Worcester, including the National Grid Power Company, Clark University, and the DCU Center.
 Appropriate fields were entered into each table to demonstrate compliance up to the 4th Normal Form.

 #### Finally, a Spatial Query was run to find properties within 2 km of Worcester City Hall.
-Please note that the spatial query still returns all 3 when I espected it to only return 2.
+Please note that the spatial query still returns all 3 when I expected it to only return 2.
 This is since National Grid is ~5km away and should not be included.

 ### **Initial Database and Table Creation:**
 ![This file contains all of the inital SQL Scripts required to generate the required tables.](/Images/database_creation.png)